sabinavam1/Text-Analysis-Project/instructions.md

 ### More

-You can explore further possibilities by even using the new [OpenAI API](https://openai.com/blog/openai-api).
+You can explore further possibilities by using the [OpenAI API](https://platform.openai.com/docs/introduction).

 ---